Home » How To » How to Remove Printer in Windows 10 & 11

 get printer names in command prompt

-Select the name of the printer you want to remove and copy it.
-You can copy the selected text with right-click.
+From the list, select the name of the printer you want to remove and copy it.
+You can copy the selected text by pressing the “Ctrl + C” shortcut or by right-clicking.

 copy printer name in command prompt